 Have You Seen Me Lately?

 Have you seen me lately?
-If not you may be surprised to see that I am using a white cane with a red tip and sometimes I wear an eyepatch.
+If not you may be surprised to see that I am using a white cane with a red tip and I wear an eyepatch and an assortment of fabulous hats.

 Can I still paint?
 YES, but it isn’t as easy as it used to be.
-I am having a lot of trouble with eyestrain, fatigue, and headaches and it means that I must ration the amount of time that I spend on tasks like computer work and painting.
-I'm still making strong work, and I have a solo show, "Berths and Ghosts" at Novado Gallery in Jersey City May 11th-June 10th with an artist talk May 20th.
-For more details, visit the gallery website.
+I am having a lot of trouble with eyestrain, fatigue, and headaches.
+It means that I must ration the amount of time that I spend on tasks like computer work and painting, but I'm still making strong work.
+In May of 2023 I had a solo show, "Berths and Ghosts" at Novado Gallery in Jersey City.
+To see installation views and press, click here.

-As a result of these things, it causes me the least eyestrain and fatigue if I paint with a lot of patterning in midtones and dark colors.
+It causes me the least eyestrain and fatigue if I paint with a lot of patterning in midtones and dark colors.
 That camouflages the floaters and makes them less apparent.
-Despite this, I am unable to paint for as long as I used to be able to and am unable to do the amount of work that I used to do in an average day.
+As I've learned how to manage things better, I've reintroduced lighter values as dominant shapes.
+I've always been way too stubborn to prevent this from making the things I want to make.

 What is the deal with my eyes?
 I am blind in my right eye, which is not new.
 I was born with a cataract and a wandering eye, and my optic nerve on that side is malformed.
-I had a retinal detachment at 22, and developed glaucoma as a complication of all of the scar tissue from the surgeries.
-I’m had 9 surgeries on my right eye, and created a body of work inspired by that experience.
+I had my lens removed when I was 9 months old, and never had proper vision in my right eye.
+I had a retinal detachment at 22, and developed glaucoma as a complication of all of the scar tissue from the previous surgeries.
+I’ve had 9 surgeries on my right eye, and created a body of work inspired by that experience.

-I’ve started wearing an eyepatch sometimes because my eyes are fighting over who gets to be in charge.
+I’ve started wearing an eyepatch because my eyes are fighting over who gets to be in charge.
 In people with two healthy eyes, if there’s something wrong with one, the other compensates.
-In my case, my right eye is mostly blind, so my left eye has been in charge for my entire life and largely ignores the mostly blacked-out, unfocused information from the right eye.
+In my case, my right eye can only see a small amount of movement and light, so my left eye has been in charge for my entire life and largely ignores the mostly blacked-out, unfocused information from the right eye.

-I painted over this photograph using oil paint to show a more subtle manifestation of the veiled blurry areas and the large ring-shaped floater in my center of vision.
+I painted over this photograph using oil paint to illustrate the way that bright sunlight diminishes my vision and highlights the large ring-shaped floater.

 Update: Here's a new post with art that explains more about how I see these days.